Dr-Sauce/ShortcutUpdater/README.md

 **○ How does Shortcut Updater manage the heavy code?**

-Shortcut Updater has a day counting system.
-It only runs the update action when 7 days pass.
+Shortcut Updater only runs the update action when 7 days have passed.
 (You can change the day settings.)

 # Source:
 [u/robric18](https://www.reddit.com/user/robric18) ([Silent Updater](https://www.reddit.com/r/shortcuts/comments/k094tf/shortcut_updater_tutorial/))